Blog

 Streamlining Previews with an Immediate Feedback Loop

-Thankfully, modern tools are completely changing this part of the workflow.
-The goal now is to close the gap between writing code and seeing it work, creating a super-tight feedback loop.
-This is exactly where a tool like CatDoes comes in.
+Modern tools are completely changing the testing workflow.
+The goal is to close the gap between writing code and seeing it work, creating a super-tight feedback loop.

-This single feature connects your development environment directly to the real world, letting you test your app where it will actually be used.
-By catching issues faster and iterating more quickly, you can move to the final launch with total confidence that your app is ready for prime time.
+This single feature connects your development environment directly to the real world, letting you test where your app will actually be used.
+By catching issues faster and iterating more quickly, you can move to deployment with total confidence.

-• Platform as a Service (PaaS): Services like Heroku or Vercel are a developer's best friend.
-They handle all the server management headaches, letting you focus completely on your code.
+Platform as a Service (Heroku, Vercel): They handle all the server management headaches, letting you focus completely on your code.
 You can often deploy straight from a Git repository in minutes.

-• Virtual Private Servers (VPS): Providers such as DigitalOcean or Linode give you a lot more control over the server environment than PaaS, but at a lower cost than the big cloud providers.
-It's a great middle ground if you have some server admin skills.
+Virtual Private Servers (DigitalOcean, Linode): More control over the server environment than PaaS at a lower cost than the big cloud providers.
+A great middle ground if you have some server admin skills.

 For most new projects, a PaaS provider hits the sweet spot.
 It gives you the power you need without drowning you in technical overhead right out of the gate.